Maryam-Haghani/NEFFy/README.md

     neff --file=./MSAs/example.a2m --threshold=0.6 --norm=2 --is_symmetric=false --check_validation=true
   As output, it will print the final MSA length, depth and Neff to the console, based on the given options.

-For detailed instructions on usage, please refer to the [documentation](https://maryam-haghani.github.io/NEFFy/usage_guide.html#neff_computation).
+For more examples on using NEFFy for NEFF calculations with various options and features, please refer to the documentation [usage guide](https://maryam-haghani.github.io/NEFFy/usage_guide.html#neff_computation).

 ### 2. MSA File Conversion
 The MSA file conversion allows you to convert MSA files between different supported formats. <br/>